7 Tips To Teach Your Little One How To Blow Their Nose

-For most of us, the act of blowing our noses seems like second nature.
+For most of us, needing to blow your nose feels like second nature.
 But, for young children who don’t yet have years of cold seasons and high pollen count days under their belt, it may be a challenging learning curve.

-Much like other healthy hygiene habits (such as thorough hand washing and coughing into their elbow) your child may need some guidance to begin with when it comes to effectively and hygienically blowing their nose.
+Much like other healthy hygiene habits (like hand washing and coughing into their elbow) your child may need some initial guidance.

 Have you noticed your child needing to blow their nose, but struggling to make the manoeuvre?
-As is the case with educating children on a day-to-day skill, there are a variety of ways in which you can coax your little one to learn how.
+As is the case with educating children on a day-to-day skill, there are a variety of ways in which you can help them along.

 Teaching your little one a new skill doesn’t have to be boring!
-When it comes to blowing their nose, there are some fun ways that you can teach them how to master the motion.
+When it comes to nose blowing, there are some fun ways that you can teach them how to master the motion.

 In order to effectively blow their nose, you little one will need to muster the strength to blow with a bit more force than they’re used to.

 The tissue test can be a helpful teacher for this skill, and can be conducted by following these steps:

 1. Begin by encouraging your child to take a deep breath and clasp their teeth together while you hold a tissue in your fingers roughly three centimetres from their face.

 2. Tell your child to blow through their nose only to see how far they can move the tissue.